 To Assemble Tofu Bowl

 - Distribute cooked quinoa among bowls.
-Top with tofu and garnish.
+Top with tofu and toppings.
 Drizzle with sauce.
 Enjoy!